ca057/coffeescript.py/README.md

 ![Compilation sorted by date and time](examples/compilation_date_time.jpg)

-In addition, the compilation can also be sorted by brightness of the cropped picture:
+In addition, the compilation can also be sorted by brightness of the cropped pictures:

 ![Compilation sorted by date and time](examples/compilation_brightness.jpg)